bdipesh3045/Hospital-Management-System/README.md

 Hospital Management System
+This is a Hospital Management System that supports CRUD (Create, Read, Update, Delete) operations and includes different kinds of validation to ensure data accuracy and security.
 ## Functionalities
 The program will provide the following features, plus more as described in the function sections below: